nk-clara/nk-clara.github.io/_projects/diffraction.md

 F(k_x) \propto \int_{-\infty}^{\infty} A(x)e^{-ik_xx}\ dx
 $$

 Here, A(x) describes at which points along aperture axis light can be transmitted.
-For example, for a single slit of width $a$:
+For example, for a single slit of width $$a$$:

 $$
 A(x) =